jackwillis/militanthistory/collections/_lm_articles/01/working-class-fights-capitalism-and-stalinism.md

-struggle.** The strike movement was combined with riots and demonstrations in the towns and the increased activity of guerilla movement of the New People's Army in the provinces.
+struggle.** The strike movement was combined with riots and demonstrations in the towns and the increased activity of guerrilla movement of the New People's Army in the provinces.
 The unemployed, the downtrodden inhabitants of the huge slums and other oppressed sections of